Yuxiang1995/ICDAR2021_MFD/README.md

    ```

 ## Inference
-We need to get csv file to evaluate and txt file to model ensemble.
 Run [tools/test_formula.py](https://github.com/Yuxiang1995/ICDAR2021_MFD/blob/main/tools/test_formula.py)
 ```shell
 python tools/test_formula.py configs/gfl/gfl_s101_fpn_2x_coco.py ${checkpoint path}
 ```
-The txt file folder 'result' is at the same level with work-dir on training.
-And You can specify the path of csv file in line 231.
+It will generate a 'result' file at the same level with work-dir in default.
+You can specify the output path of the result file in line 231.

 ## Model Ensemble
-Run [tools/model_fusion_test.py](https://github.com/Yuxiang1995/ICDAR2021_MFD/blob/main/tools/model_fusion_test.py).
-It should be noted that ensemble-boxes must be installed.
-And the path of results is needed to be change.
-Two similar models can obtain the best result.
+Specify the paths of the results in tools/model_fusion_test.py, and run
 ```shell
 python tools/model_fusion_test.py
 ```

 ## Evaluation
-[evaluate.py](https://github.com/Yuxiang1995/ICDAR2021_MFD/blob/main/evaluate.py) is the official evaluation tool in this competition.
+[evaluate.py](https://github.com/Yuxiang1995/ICDAR2021_MFD/blob/main/evaluate.py) is the officially provided evaluation tool.
+Run
 ```shell
 python evaluate.py ${GT_DIR} ${CSV_Pred_File}
 ```
-Notice: GT_DIR is the path of original data folder which contains both the image and txt file.
+Note: GT_DIR is the path of the original data folder which contains both the image and the GT files.
 CSV_Pred_File is the path of the final prediction csv file.

 # Result
-This result train with Tr00, Tr01, Va00 and Va01, test at Ts01.
+Train on Tr00, Tr01, Va00 and Va01, and test on Ts01.
+Some results are as follows,
 **F1-score**
     <table>
         <tr>